GuillaumeGermain/NLP/README.md

 Basically, potential tracks for improvements I see are:

+1. Add the accuracy on the training set to see if there is overfitting
 1. Gather the result from a decently large sample of runs and find out the best settings, using a second level of ML algorithms (or why not a small NN).
 The most fun definitively.
 1. Re-train on 800 of the first dataset + 5000-20'000 of the second one and check the results.
 1. Find a relevant dataset with a good quality, and similar scale/distribution as the initial one.